 Other Health Risks

 In addition to COVID-19, Las Vegas is also prone to other health risks, such as heat exhaustion and dehydration.
 The city’s hot desert climate can be challenging, especially for visitors who are not accustomed to the heat.
 It’s essential to stay hydrated, wear sunscreen, and take regular breaks to avoid heat-related illnesses.
-(See Also: Is El Paso Safe To Visit?
-Unveiled)
+(See Also: Is Egypt Safe to Visit Covid?
+Traveler’s Guide)

 What You Can Do to Minimize Your Risk of Exposure